afkpaul/ddns/README.md

 # ddns
-Dynamic DNS various scripts and hosting providers
+Dynamic DNS script used with GoDaddy hosting provider

 INSTALL: